awojaczek-security/SOC-Incident-Analysis_Labs/SOC169 - Possible IDOR Attack Detected/00_README/README.md

 The Investigations SUMMARY:

-On February 7, 2021, at 4:24 A.M., our system sent an alert regarding an internal email sent from “john@letsdefend.io” to “susie@letsdefend.io.”
-This message contained information about a meeting.
-The message read: “Hi Susie, can we schedule a meeting today if you have time?”
-Both emails had the domain “letsdefend[.]io.”
-Based on the completed investigation and the collected evidence, the alert has been classified as a false positive.
+On February 28, 2022, at 10:48 p.m., our monitoring system triggered an alert and identified activity consistent with a potential IDOR attack.
+The requested URL was “hxxps://172.16.17.15/get_user_info/”, originating from the source IP address 134.209.118.137.

+An IDOR (Insecure Direct Object Reference) attack is a type of security vulnerability in which attackers manipulate application input to gain unauthorized access to resources by directly referencing objects such as files, database records, or user information.

+We conducted a reputation check on the suspicious IP address 134.209.118.137.
+VirusTotal did not return any specific intelligence related to this IP address; however, AbuseIPDB has classified it as malicious.
+The IP address is associated with the domain digitalocean[.]com and is geolocated in the United States.

+The POST requests sent to the URL by the threat actor were successful, as indicated by the HTTP 200 response status code.
+Immediate blocking of the identified IP address is recommended, and the incident should be escalated to the SOC L2 team for further investigation.

 ## 🔥 Lessons Learned

-Although the alert was ultimately classified as a false positive, it provided valuable insight into handling events that commonly occur in a SOC environment.
+After completing the investigation, the alert has been confirmed as a True Positive.

+The findings enhanced our understanding of IDOR attack patterns and helped validate the effectiveness of our detection and response procedures.

-Such incidents should never be underestimated and require consistent, detailed analysis, as they may contain hidden malicious artifacts.
+Such incidents should never be ignored and require consistent, detailed analysis, as they may contain a variety of artifacts.

-Every alert must be properly validated, even if it initially appears insignificant.
-As SOC analysts, we must remain vigilant and approach each investigation in a structured manner.
+Every alert must be properly verified.
+As SOC analysts, we must remain vigilant and approach each investigation in an orderly and methodical manner.

 This laboratory training gave us the following skills:
 - it strengthened our skills in using online tools such as AbusedIPDB, VirusTotal an MalwareURL.